swiftomkar/swiftomkar.github.io/_pages/about.md

 News
 ======
-* Year 2020 in code - 1000 contributions on github!
-Stay safe and keep committing
+* Year 2020 in code: >1000 contributions on github!
+Stay safe and keep committing.
 * Project [DeuceDB](https://github.com/swiftomkar/leveldb-triad) - Improving background I/O scheduling of LevelDB and dynamically adapt to changing workload conditions to improve performance in persistent Key Value stores.
 * Working on persistent key value databases like LevelDB and RocksDB.
 * Working on an NSF funded project - "CPR for Flash-Based Storage Systems" that explores a variable capacity interface for Flash Based SSDs to ensure consistent performance.